The Company You Keep (TV series)

-The Company You Keep is an American drama television series created by Julia Cohen that premiered on ABC on February 19, 2023.
+The Company You Keep is an American drama television series created by Julia Cohen that aired from February 19 until May 7, 2023, on ABC.
 The series is based on the South Korean television series My Fellow Citizens!, and stars Milo Ventimiglia and Catherine Haena Kim.
+In May 2023, the series was canceled.
+The series was removed from Hulu on July 1, 2023.

 Synopsis

-It tells the story of con-man Charlie and undercover CIA officer Emma.
-A night of passion ignites love between the pair, who are on a collision course professionally.
+The Company You Keep tells the story of con man Charlie, who is in debt to crime boss Daphne Finch alongside his family.
+With undercover CIA officer Emma attempting to track Daphne down, a night of passion ignites love between Charlie and Emma, who are on a collision course professionally.